AxisCommunications/acap-computer-vision-sdk-examples/README.md

 This not only uses the least amount of bandwidth but also significantly reduces the cost and complexity of the network.
-Open application development platforms such as Axis Camera Application Platform (ACAP) Facilitate the integration of compatible third-party solutions, resulting in a quickly growing variety of applications – general as well as specialized for different industries.
+Open application development platforms such as Axis Camera Application Platform (ACAP) facilitate the integration of compatible third-party solutions, resulting in a quickly growing variety of applications – general as well as specialized for different industries.
 The growing number of video analytics applications creates new end-user benefits